namehillsoftware/projectBlue/README.md

     });
 ```

-If it is needed for a function to execute whether the promise is resolved or rejected, the overloaded method of `then` can be used:
+If it is needed for a function to execute if the promise is resolved or rejected, the overloaded method of `then` can be used:

 ```java
 playlist.promiseFirstFile()